3 minute read.Last Modified 2022-08-05 10:43 EDT

 vi /etc/rc.conf or

 ee /etc/rc.conf depending on preference, add

 sshd_enable = "YES" to the file, save, and exit.

 service sshd enabled to enable the service (enabled vs start indicates whether sshd starts one time or on every reboot).

 Using an FTP client, such as FileZilla, log in with the jail IP address and user credentials.
-Like with SSH on TrueNAS, browsing to other folders and locations beyond the user home directory is possible, but unlike running on TrueNAS directly, only the components of the jail are available.
+It is like SSH on TrueNAS.
+Browsing to other folders and locations beyond the user home directory is possible.
+But unlike running on TrueNAS directly, only the components of the jail are available.